irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 > Full human rights for every human being, without exception.
 >
-> This means every right, from the more well-defined ones to the vaguer ones - food, water, clean air, shelter, hygeine, healthcare, dignity, respect, work, freedom of movement, freedom of speech, freedom of religion, freedom from violence, freedom of love, creativity.
+> This means every right, from the more well-defined ones to the vaguer ones - food, water, clean air, shelter, hygiene, healthcare, dignity, respect, work, freedom of movement, freedom of speech, freedom of religion, freedom from violence, freedom of love, creativity.
 >
-> These rights must be provided to every human being, utterly without exception - regardless of age, sex, gender, sexuality, ethnicity, disability, neurodivergence, where you were born, personality.
+> These rights must be provided to every human being, utterly without exception - regardless of age, sex, gender, sexuality, ethnicity, disability, neuro-divergence, where you were born, personality.
 >
-> This state of affairs is both necessary and fully acheiveable.
+> This state of affairs is both necessary and fully achievable.

 Of course, I also believe in rights for other animals, and even plant life.
 In a really good world, it shouldn't be that hard to provide those rights too.